Same Old, Same Old? 'Steady As She Goes'? In a Rut? No!

 - • I have a relative who sells advertising.
 He understands this truth about not giving up easily.
 He has one client who declined to buy advertising eight times in a row.
 But my relative landed him as a client on the ninth try!
 Don’t give up!

 - • Don’t get weary in doing well.
 I’ve planted lots of lawns.
 The lawn does not come up green and lush the day you plant it.
 Prepare the ground, add seed and fertilizer, roll it flat, keep it moist, and in a week or two you’ll begin to see little blades of grass come up.
 Keep watering it and, in another few weeks, you’ll have a lush, green lawn.
 How did this happen?
 It was an ongoing process, not simply a matter of tossing some seed out on bare ground and standing back hoping for a crop.
 From day to day it might have appeared to be “same old, same old.”
 But no, the building of a good lawn is a process that only shows progress as you look at the longer haul, the bigger picture.

 Hebrews 10:36 You need to persevere so that when you have done the will of God, you will receive what he has promised.

-• Abraham could have watched those additional childless years go by and fallen into the “same old, same old” trap.
-He could have lost hope and just assumed that nothing was going to change.
+- • Abraham could have watched those additional childless years go by and fallen into the “same old, same old” trap.
+He could have found himself in a rut mentally and emotionally, losing hope, and just assuming that nothing was going to change.
 But he didn’t.
 In fact, he “staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; and being fully persuaded that, what [God] had promised, he was able also to perform” (Romans 4:20-21, KJV).
 And God did perform it — 25 years later!

 Colossians 3:17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus…